 Question 5: If the US Department of Energy has \$10 billion to spend, which do you think should be the top priority?
 [Asked to select the top two, in order]

-Question 6: Please select if "carbon sequestration" or "carbon capture and storage" can reduce each of the following environmental concerns.
-[Only 2006 responses shown here.]
+Question 6: Please select if "carbon sequestration" or "carbon capture and storage" can reduce each of the following environmental concerns?

+2006 Results